-- For prognosis, viral load can help predict how long someone will stay healthy.
-The higher the viral load, the faster HIV disease progresses.
+- For prognosis, For prognosis, viral load can help predict how fast HIV disease progresses without treatment.
+The higher the viral load, the faster the disease progression.

 - For prevention, viral load predicts how easy it is to transmit HIV to someone else.
 The higher the viral load, the higher the risk of transmitting HIV.